Coronavirus and benefits - what the changes mean for you

 Initially, the SEISS allowed the self-employed to claim a taxable grant covering March, April and May, worth 80% of trading profits up to a maximum of £2,500 per month (capped at £7,500 in total), where they had lost trading/partnership trading profits due to coronavirus.
 They must have submitted a tax return for 2018/19 by 23 April 2020.
 This scheme was extended to include a second grant covering June, July and August worth 70% of trading profits (capped at £6,570 in total).
-The closing date for applications is 19 October 2020.
+The closing date for applications was 19 October 2020.

 - Self employment and Universal Credit